MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

      where date_row = 1
      order by customer;
    ```
-### Steps
-- We create almost the same CTE table but where `order_date` < `join_date` and ordered by a descending `order_date` as we want the date that was most recent before they became a member.
-- Then we selected the product with the row number of 1.

 ### Result
 | customer | product |
 | -------- | ------- |
 | A        | sushi   |
 | B        | sushi   |

-   Right before becoming a member at Danny's Diner, customers A and B both purchased sushi.
+   - Right before becoming a member at Danny's Diner, customers A and B both purchased sushi.
 <br/><br/>
 8. What are the total items and amount spent for each member before they became a member?
    ```sql